U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

     docker login http://{{ cookiecutter.docker_host }}:{{ cookiecutter.docker_port }} -u="<username>" -p="<password>"

+## Dependencies

+Install all package dependencies.
+We suppose that you have not more two registry: [public PyPi-registry](https://pypi.org/project/registry/) and maybe your private pypi-registry, but it is not required.
+This command install from both or only public.
+Command make deps do this:

+    make deps

 ## Publishing

 If you want to publish package into registry, you need to do this: